 This Maple Walnut Pull-Apart Bread is made with a simple homemade yeast dough and bursting with toasted walnut pieces covered in maple syrup.
 This pull-apart bread recipe uses coconut oil and almond milk to keep it dairy-free, and is sweetened only with maple syrup!

 Never have I ever made (or eaten?) pull-apart bread prior to this fall.
-Never mind the fact that I have a serious number of amazing looking pull-apart breads on my Pinterest boards (one and two).
+Never mind the fact that I have a serious number of amazing looking pull-apart breads on my Pinterest boards.
 Lately I’ve been trying to cross those “never I have evers” off my list (culinary ones, of course!), and pull-apart bread was the next to fall.
-See also slow cooker sweet potatoes and homemade pfeffernusse as others on that list!
+See also slow cooker sweet potato soup and homemade pfeffernusse as others on that list!